 The largest tree in Africa?

 This giant tree currently is the stoutest in the country.
-Some time ago the stoutest was Glencoe Baobab with the incredible diameter of 15.9 metres, but unfortunately this tree split into two parts in November 2009.
-Tree unites amazing trunk size with a circumference of 33.72 meters (3.) with the significant height of 22 metres.
+Some time ago the stoutest was Glencoe Baobab with the incredible diameter of 15.9 meters, but unfortunately, this tree split into two parts in November 2009.
+Tree unites amazing trunk size with a circumference of 33.72 meters (3.) with a significant height of 22 meters.

 Sagole Tree is the largest one in overall appearance and possibly – the largest one in trunk volume.